 Many online casinos offer free games for practice, which most players use as a test-run before playing with real money.
 This, in itself is one major advantage that playing online craps has over the land-based casino.
-The rules are the same for both versions, however players are likely to find lower table limits online (generally $1), not to mention faster playing speeds.
+The rules are the same for both versions, however players are likely to find lower table limits online (Craps Online), not to mention faster playing speeds.
 That said, here are some tips to keep in mind when playing online craps.

 Top Tips for Playing Craps

 - Pace yourself when playing online craps.
 Since you can theoretically get in many more dice rolls in any given timeframe, it’s important to take your time.
 Especially when learning the game or practicing strategy, take the time to process each wager outcome.

 - Pick a table that has a minimum in your price range.
 As mentioned, online craps generally has a $1 minimum.
 When you play free online craps, you will be given a bankroll with fun-money credits and unlimited refills.

 - The bets with the lowest house advantage of around 1.5% are the pass line bets and a 6 or an 8.

 - Don’t get tempted by the proposition bets.
 These are the how to play craps bets and come to the table with as much as 16% house edge.

 - The best option following a come out roll is the odds bet (zero house advantage), placed on a pass or come bet after the point has been established.
 Known as backing the odds, this rule allows you to increase your wager by a multiple of your original pass line bet; 2x-5x most commonly offered.